 5.2.
-Components, Data Access, and Outline Area
+Components and Data Access Area

-The Components, Data Access, and Outline area contains a library of workflow components (e.g., directors and actors, under the Components tab), a search mechanism for locating and using data sets (under the Data tab), and an outline view of the workflow (under the Outline tab).
+The Components and Data Access area contains a library of workflow components (e.g., directors and actors, under the Components tab) and a search mechanism for locating and using data sets (under the Data tab).
 When the application is first opened, the Components tab is displayed.